elixir-lang/elixir/README.md

     {x, _y, _z} = {1, 2, 3}

 The values 2 and 3 will be bound to the variables `_y` and `_z`, but Elixir won't complain if you eventually don't use them.

+Ordered dictionaries are also allowed in pattern matching and you are responsible to make their order match.
+Therefore, this won't match:

+    dict = { 2: 4, 1: 2 }
+    { 2: 4, 1: 2 } = dict

+This is because the `dict` is ordered, so it is actually represented as `{1: 2, 2: 4}`.
+The order is important in order to bound variables:

+    dict = { 2: 4, 1: 2 }

+    % This matches as the left expression is in the correct order { 1: 2, 2: 4 } = dict

+    % This matches and bound x and y to 2 and 4
+    { 1: 2, x: y } = dict

 Keep in mind that the number of expressions allowed in pattern matching are limited.
 You cannot invoke methods, use interpolated strings, retrieve constants and so on.
 Therefore, this is invalid: